How To Overcome Social Anxiety

 How social anxiety disorder can impact a person’s life

-Social anxiety disorder is more than just shyness around new people or the common fear of public speaking.
+Social anxiety disorder is more than just shyness around new people, nervousness in new social situations, or the common fear of public speaking.
 Instead, it’s a clinical condition that can produce symptoms serious enough to significantly negatively impact a person’s life.
-First, they can simply take up a lot of energy and cause a person distress.
-They can also make it difficult for an individual to attend work or school, which could lead to financial difficulties and even trouble maintaining a stable place to live in extreme cases.
+First, it can simply take up a lot of energy and cause a person distress.
+It can also make it difficult for an individual to attend work or school, which could lead to financial difficulties and even trouble maintaining a stable place to live in extreme cases.

 Symptoms can also lead a person to isolate themselves as a result of their desire to avoid social scenarios.
 Since research suggests that social connectedness can help improve stress resilience and overall health and well-being, this tendency can have serious negative effects over time as well.
 That’s why it’s typically recommended that you seek the support of a therapist, psychiatrist, or counselor if you’re experiencing signs of social anxiety disorder.
 Since this condition is considered treatable, it’s likely that you’ll be able to enjoy an improved quality of life with the right support.

-Social anxiety disorder is considered to be highly treatable.
+It’s possible to overcome social anxiety disorder and it’s considered to be highly treatable.
 Some form of therapy is typically recommended, sometimes in combination with medication.
-Common types of therapy for social anxiety disorder include:

 • Cognitive behavioral therapy (CBT), which aims to help you change how you think about social situations so you can, in turn, change how you feel and behave, and it may also incorporate ways for you to strengthen your social skills